 Ilium apophysitis is an overuse injury which occurs in children and adolescents at the front of the pelvis.
-An apophysis is a area of growth of a bone which also acts as a point for muscles to attach to.
+An apophysis is an area of growth of a bone which also acts as a point for muscles to attach to.
 This injury can particularly affect those who participate in sport and those with tight hip muscles.
-The hip pain usually intensifies with activity
+The hip pain usually intensifies with activity.

 Symptoms of Ilium Apophysitis